Chemical Engineering MASc

 Fully-qualified candidates are required to complete a minimum of 45 credits.

-16 credits – Chosen from Core and Electives
+16 credits – Chosen from Required Core and Elective courses

-At least 8 credits (two courses) chosen from:
+At least 4 credits (one course) chosen from:

 CHME 6011 - Advanced Transport Phenomena (4 credits)